tedorellana/learning/SAA-C03.md

 ## Amazon Textract ##
 Is a machine learning (ML) service that automatically extracts text, handwriting, and data from scanned documents.

+## Amazon Transcribe ##
+Converts audio input into text, which opens the door for various text analytics applications on voice input.
+For instance, by using Amazon Comprehend on the converted text data from Amazon Transcribe, you can perform sentiment analysis or extract entities and key phrases.

 ## Amazon SageMaker ##
 Is a fully managed machine learning service.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment